Medicare Help — Turning 65

 Frequently Asked Questions — Turning 65 & Medicare

-These are the questions we hear most often from people approaching Medicare eligibility.
+These are the questions I hear most often from people approaching Medicare eligibility.
 If you don’t see yours here, call or schedule a review — no question is too basic.

 You have a 7-month Initial Enrollment Period — 3 months before your 65th birthday month, your birthday month itself, and 3 months after.
 For most people, enrolling before your birthday month means coverage starts on the 1st of that month.
 Waiting until your birthday month or after can delay coverage by one to three months.